That Old Familiar Feeling

 They burst out of the main door into fresh night air and run out to the street.
 Once clear, they stop and turn, taking in the sight before them.
 The fire has spread wildly, Sam's apartment engulfed in the flames as they lick out of the shattered windows and thick smoke rises.
 There are already sirens in the distance.

 Dean looks from the building to Sam.
-Sam stares in shock and horror.
-And Dean can't take his eyes of his brother.
+Sam stares in shock and horror and Dean stares wide-eyed at his brother.
 He doesn't release his grip on Sam's arm.

 He could have lost him.
 If he hadn't gone back, he might have.